dhananjaypai08/Judge.AI/README.md

 # Judge.AI

-An AI agent that makes fair judgment calls on innovation
+An AI agent that makes fair judgment calls on innovation.
+You can also bet on AI's prediction on the Top 12 Overall Projects

 ## Quick Start